Ronggui/RQDA/README.md

 ## Installation for macOS from source package

-1. Open a Terminal and run the following command to install xcode:
+1. Install Xocde from App store, launch Xcode and follow the instruction to install all the components.
+In addition, open a Terminal and run the following command to install xcode:
    ```
-   sudo xcode-select —install
+   sudo xcode-select —-install
    ```

 2. Go to http://xquartz.macosforge.org/landing/, download and install XQuartz-2.7.7.dmg.